Valle de Parras

 History of wine

-• 20th Century to Present: Throughout the 20th century, Valle de Parras continued to grow as a wine-producing region despite various challenges, including the Mexican Revolution and periods of governmental restrictions on wine production.
-In the latter half of the century, there was a renewed focus on improving wine quality and expanding the variety of grapes grown in the area.
-This period also saw the emergence of new wineries and a shift towards more modern viticultural practices.
+• 20th Century to Present: Throughout the 20th century, Valle de Parras continued to grow as a wine-producing region despite various challenges.
+Some of these periods included the Mexican Revolution and governmental restrictions on wine production.

 Subregions